FRIENDS OF

 Overnight Service Events

-For overnight tent camping trips, You must carry in your own sleeping bag, and clothes as well as you food for breakfast and lunch and your share of the dinner groceries.
+For overnight tent camping trips, participants must carry in your own sleeping bag, and clothes as well as you food for breakfast and lunch and your share of the dinner groceries.

 Back country trips will be long, physically challenging days requiring hiking and climbing at high altitudes both on and off trail.
 Your reward is an opportunity to enjoy your Park in areas you may have never visited and leaving it better off than before your service.
 The Kipahulu cabin and tent site is accessible by car.
 While easier to get to, these trips also involve hard work, often in hot and wet conditions.